A Thousand Years of Peace! Book 2

 You will see a difference in the other planets and stars in the sky.
 Even your moon will disappear.
 The Earth will look much different than it does now.
 Fear not, it will still be the Garden of Eden.
 Plant your crops, raise your children.
-Stand up to those who wish to do harm upon yourself.
+Stand up to those who wish to do harm to yourself.
 Evoke the Golden Rule upon all the people of the Earth.
 You can do this, you have that power.”
 Jesus turned to John, “My brother, together we started down this path many Galactic Days ago.
 I now pass the mantle back to you.”
 Around John’s neck appeared a simple lanyard made of gold.
 John turned to the crowd that had now grown to hundreds of thousands.
-Almost all from Omak were also there.
+Almost all from Omak and the many surrounding communities were also there.
 Word had gone out to all within the network.
-All of the Representatives to the New US Congress was here to hear Jesus and John.
-Jesus slowly disappeared as he waved good bye.
+All the Representatives to the New US Congress was here to hear Jesus and John.
+Jesus slowly disappeared as he waved goodbye.

 The crowd yelled and screamed their approval then started a chant of “JOHN, JOHN, JOHN...”